David Schnegg

-David Schnegg (born 29 September 1998) is an Austrian professional footballer who plays as a left-back for Sturm Graz.
+David Schnegg (born 29 September 1998) is an Austrian professional footballer who plays as a left-back for Major League Soccer club D.C.
+United and the Austria national team.

 Club career

 Schnegg started playing football for FG Schönwies/Mils and for the Academy Tyrol.
-2017– 2018 he played for SC Imst in the Tyrol League, the 4th level in Austrian football.
-In January 2018 he went on to WSG Wattens in the Erste Liga.
+From 2017 to 2018, he played for SC Imst in the Tyrol League, the 4th level in Austrian football.
+In January 2018, he moved to WSG Wattens in the Erste Liga.

 He made his professional debut playing for WSG Wattens against FC Wacker Innsbruck on 9 March 2018.

-For the 2018–19 season he went to FC Liefering.
+For the 2018–19 season, he joined FC Liefering.

 On 17 August 2020, he returned to WSG Swarovski Tirol on a season-long loan.

 Schnegg moved to Italian club Venezia in June 2021.
 On 15 January 2022, he joined Crotone on loan.

 On 15 June 2022, Schnegg returned to Austria and signed a four-year contract with Sturm Graz.

+On 4 July 2024, Schnegg moved to the United States, joining Major League Soccer side D.C.
+United on a deal through to the end of 2026.

+International career

+Schnegg was called up to the Austria national team for a set of UEFA Euro 2024 qualifying matches in September 2023.